pritunl/pritunl-edgemax/README.md

-# pritunl-edgemax: pritunl edgemax addon
+# pritunl-edgemax: Pritunl EdgeMax addon

 Pritunl addon for Ubiquiti EdgeRouters, this will add a Pritunl tab to the VPN section of the EdgeMax web console.
 The new section will allow adding a profile